DonDebonair/pelican-bootstrap3/README.md

 ## Extras

+### Article info

+Set `SHOW_ARTICLE_AUTHOR` to True to show the author of the article at the top of the article and in the index of articles.
+Set `SHOW_ARTICLE_CATEGORY` to show the Category of each article.

 ### Custom CSS

 If you want to add custom css to the theme, without having to clone and maintain your own version of the theme, you can use the `CUSTOM_CSS` variable.
 The value is the location where you tell Pelican to put the file (see below):